FrankBoesing/MemFile/README.md

 You could malloc() an area and use it as file.

 It can access the whole Teensy adress space (where allowed).
+Internally it uses just a pointer.There are no address checks.
+Forbidden addresses cause a crash - the normal behavior as with other pointers.
+It also does not write to the Flash.

 ```
 #include "MemFile.h"